ahmed-dirhoussi-wmx/uwebsocket-benchmark/README.md

 ## Generate experiment data
 The full benchmark suite runs using a single `docker-compose` file.
 To run the benchmark:

-1. Choose a websocket client and set the correct test params, by default we used the Rust websocket client in `clients/wsrust_client`.
+1. Choose a Websocket client by default we use the Rust Websocket client in `clients/wsrust_client`.
-2. Choose a websocket server implementation in `servers`.
-By default, we'll use `uwebsocket-js`.
+2. Choose a Websocket server implementation in `servers`.
+By default, we use `uwebsocket-js`.
     ```yaml
     services:
         wsclient: